hopetambala/SI664-docs/github/github-mac.md

 anthwhyte@gmail.com
 ```

 Git stores these settings in `~/.gitconfig`.
-Establishing your identity is not the only configuration options available to you.
+Establishing your identity is not the only configuration option available to you.
 Atlassian offers a useful [overview](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-config) of common configuration settings that you can specify.

 :bulb: You can also connect to your Github account using SSH.
 If you have an existing SSH key or want to generate a new key and add it to your account follow the instructions at https://help.github.com/articles/connecting-to-github-with-ssh/.